A class of 2x2 correlated random-matrix models with Brody spacing distribution: A General Class of Correlated Multivariate Models

 In the vernacular of RMT, $Y$ has a ``Poisson distribution'' (in the density variable $y$) when $\sigma_\text{e}=1$.
 The random variables $X$ and $T$ can have any arbitrary continuous distributions $f_X(x)$ and $f_T(t)$, respectively (including exponential distributions).
-Thus, apart from the functions $\{g_1(X),g_2(X),h(T)\}$, the matrix elements are constrained sums of power-transformed exponential random variables.
-The matrix elements are furthermore subject to the condition that the discriminant of the characteristic polynomial of matrix $\mathcal{M}_n$, denoted here by $\mathcal{D}(\mathcal{M}_n)$, is proportional to $Y^{2\over{q+1}}$:
+Thus, apart from the functions $\{g_1(X),g_2(X),h(T)\}$ (and a possibly non-constant prefactor $\mathcal{A}$), the matrix elements are constrained sums of power-transformed exponential random variables.
+As such, the matrix elements are generally not independent nor identically distributed.
+Lastly, the discriminant of the characteristic polynomial of $\mathcal{M}_n$, denoted by $\mathcal{D}(\mathcal{M}_n)$, must satisfy the condition:

-where the ``discriminant constant'' $k$ is a positive real constant.\footnote{The constant $k$, which will depend on the constants $\{k_m\}$ in model (\ref{MBG1}), could also be negative, in which case, the eigenvalues are not real; this case will be considered in Sec.~\ref{CCevsSec}.} As will become clear in Sec.~\ref{NNSD}, condition (\ref{condhs}) is a sufficient condition for the eigenvalue spacing distribution of $\mathcal{M}_n$ to be the Brody distribution.
-It is important to note that, in general, the matrix elements of the above-defined model are not independent nor identically distributed.
+where the ``discriminant constant'' $k$ is a positive real constant.\footnote{The constant $k$, which will depend on the constants $\{k_m\}$ in model (\ref{MBG1}), could also be negative, in which case, the eigenvalues are not real; this case will be considered in Section \ref{CCevsSec}.} As will become clear in Section \ref{NNSD}, condition (\ref{condhs}) is a sufficient condition for the eigenvalue spacing distribution of $\mathcal{M}_n$ to be the Brody distribution.